Juniper/libxo/doc/options.rst

 - "colors" is described in :ref:`color-mapping`.
 - "exterr" and "exterr-verbose" cause additional, developer-oriented details to be emitted from xo_err, xo_warn, and related functions.
+- "filter" selects which instances to emit using XPath-like expressions.
+See :ref:`filter` for syntax and examples.
+Multiple ``filter=`` options are combined as a union: an instance matches if it satisfies any of the given expressions.
+- "filter-warn" enables diagnostic messages on standard error when runtime issues are encountered while processing filters against incoming data.
+The volume of output will depend on the filter expressions and input data, but might be useful in debugging issues with filter expressions.
 - "flush-line" performs line buffering, even when the output is not directed to a TTY device.
 - "info" generates additional data for HTML, encoded in attributes